-We are pleased to present the 2021 Missouri ACC Annual Update in Cardiovascular Diseases on October 30, 2021 in the Kansas City area.
+We are pleased to present the 2021 Missouri ACC Annual Update in Cardiovascular Diseases VIRTUALLY on October 30, 2021.
 This meeting will showcase the wide breadth of cardiovascular medicine that is present throughout Missouri.

 This session will feature speakers from around the state speaking on a variety of cardiovascular disease topics.
 We will begin the day with President of ACC's National Board of Governors, Joseph Marine, M.D., F.A.C.C., F.H.R.S., speaking about the Collaborative Maintenance Pathway.
 Next, our keynote speaker, Jennifer Mieres, M.D., F.A.C.C., F.A.H.A., F.A.S.N.C., from Northwell Health will address "Social Determinants of Health and Cardiovascular Outcomes."
 We will have a coronary artery disease and heart failure track, with pediatric and social determinants of care topics covered throughout the session.

-Fellows In Training from across the state will participate in a Walking Poster Competition and FIT Jeopardy.
-The winners will represent the chapter at ACC.22.
+Fellows In Training from across the state will participate in a Walking Poster Competition and Oral Abstract Competition.

 We will end the day with a debate/discussion: Optimal Device Management in a Patient with Heart Failure - The Electrophysiologist's Perspective.